Autocar India

 Vinfast VF MPV 7 features and safety - 6/10

-Vinfast VF MPV 7 review: Vietnamese Mahindra XEV 9S rivalYou have to rely on its 10.1-inch touchscreen for the speed readout, to adjust climate control, mirror, drive modes, regen settings and a lot more.
+Vinfast VF MPV 7 review: Vietnamese Mahindra XEV 9S rivalYou have to rely on its 10.1-inch touchscreen for the speed readout, to adjust climate control, mirrors, drive modes and regen settings, and a lot more.

 This version gets kit like auto LED headlamps, 19-inch wheels, leatherette upholstery and a 10.1-inch touchscreen, to name a few.
-However, it misses goodies like a sunroof, ventilated and powered front seats, rear sunshades, instrument cluster, among other which the competition offers.
-Also, while Vinfast says the VF MPV 7 is ADAS-ready and even a 360-degree camera can easily be fitted (in the next update), these features are unlikely to be available at launch.
+However, it lacks goodies like a sunroof, ventilated and powered front seats, rear sunshades and an instrument cluster, among others, which the competition offers.
+While Vinfast says the VF MPV 7 is ADAS-ready and that even a 360-degree camera can be easily fitted (in the next update), these features are unlikely to be available at launch.

 Vinfast VF MPV 7 performance and refinement - 7/10